 Adult Track Interns receive extensive faculty mentorship and supervision.
 In addition to monthly meetings with the track director and frequent meetings with the training director, each intern is assigned both an in-house supervisor and a community supervisor.

-Autumn Gallegos Greenwich, PhD specializes in interventions for psychological trauma, including Cognitive Processing Therapy for posttraumatic stress disorder, and mindfulness-based stress reduction.
+Autumn Gallegos Greenwich, PhD an outpatient supervisor to an adult track intern, Dr. Gallegos specializes in interventions for psychological trauma, including Cognitive Processing Therapy for posttraumatic stress disorder, and mindfulness-based stress reduction.